R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 Only release mode locks out the host and provides the standard SGX security model.

+!!!note
+    Enclaves built in simulation, debug and release modes require a linux environment in order to run.
+For information on how to set up your Windows or MacOS based system, see [here](system-requirements.md#running).

 ## Set up your machine

 For this tutorial you will need [Java 8 or 11](system-requirements.md#jdk-compatibility) (your choice).
 If you use IntelliJ IDEA the IDE can download both a JDK